Granny Smith Apple Pie

 The tartness of the granny smith apples mixes beautifully with the apple pie spice.
 And that flaky, golden crust?
 It’s so good!

-If you’re already making things like my sweet potato pie or apple butter hand pies, this one fits right in.
+If you’re already making things like my sweet potato pie or apple butter hand pies, this one fits right into that group.
 It’s a simple apple pie recipe, but it’s packed with flavor and super easy to make.

 What Kind of Apples to Use in Apple Pie